6 min read October 19, 2021

-Should we retire together?
+Should we stop working at the same time?
 10 retirement questions for couples

-There's no universal retirement age.
-Talk through these questions with your spouse to help determine what retirement timeline suits your needs and lifestyle.
+There’s no universal retirement age.
+Talk through these questions with your partner to help determine what retirement timeline suits your needs and lifestyle.

 Do you plan to retire at the same time as your partner?

-So many variables factor into the decision—from personal activity levels and newfound workplace flexibility to your reliance on benefits from your employer.
+So many variables factor into the decision—from personal activity levels to workplace flexibility to your reliance on benefits from your employer.

 The key to minimizing decision anxiety?
-Communication, says Tyler De Haan, director of business development in retirement solutions for Principal®.
+Communication, says Kevin Hansen, a financial professional and retirement income consultant for Principal®.

 Here are 10 questions to help pinpoint the retirement timing that’s right for both of you.